strblr/pegase/README.md

     |        ^
 ```

 The effect of some hooks differ when used in a semantic action vs. a visitor.
 In semantic actions, `$emit` propagates `children`.
-In visitors, `$emit` replaced the array at `node.$match.children`.
+In visitors, `$emit` replaces the array at `node.$match.children` where `node` is the current node.
 In semantic actions, `$fail` and `$expected` don't commit failures, they emit failure *candidates* which are then merged or filtered out using the farthest failure heuristic (see [Basic concepts > Failures and warnings](#failures-and-warnings)).
 In visitors, these hooks commit failures directly.
 The heuristic wouldn't make much sense outside of a backtracking syntactic analysis.
 Please refer to [API > Hooks](#hooks) for an exhaustive doc of all hooks.

 ---